aaikedw/fada-import-specs/FADA-import-specs-new.md

 -- The field taxonRank should correspond to the control vocabulary: “subspecies”, “varietas”, “forma”, “species”, “genus” -- The field taxonomicStatus should correspond to the control vocabulary: “invalid”, “misapplied”, “homotypic synonym”, “accepted”
--- Check whether the field datasetID contains an URL -- The fields isMarine, isFreshwater, isTerrestrial, isBrackish and  isExtinct, isPreferredName should contain boolean values or values that can be translated to booleans 0/1, t/f, TRUE/FALSE, y/n
+-- Check whether the field datasetID contains an URL -- The fields isMarine, isFreshwater, isTerrestrial, isBrackish and  isExtinct, [isPreferredName][1] should contain boolean values or values that can be translated to booleans 0/1, t/f, TRUE/FALSE, y/n
 -- language should correspond to the ISO 639-1 language code and countryCode should be 2-3 characters (ISO3166 alpha 2 (3 is permissable) country codes)
 -- startDayOfYear and endDayOfYear should be between 1 and 365